ooni/oohttp/README.md

 uses `io.ReadAll`.
 If you are compiling using Go 1.15, you should get build errors because `io.ReadAll` did not exist before Go 1.16.

+## Issue tracker

+Please, report issues in the [ooni/probe](https://github.com/ooni/probe) repository.
+Make sure you mention `ootls` in the issue title.

 ## Patches

 We started from the `src/net/http` subtree at `go1.16` and we